Institut Supérieur de Marketing du Luxe (Sup de Luxe): Alain-Dominique Perrin

-At the beginning of 1999 he took over the leadership of the Richemont Group, second largest luxury goods group in the world, specializing in jewelry, watch-making and accessories through 19 international brands (Cartier (jeweler), Vacheron Constantin, Van Cleef & Arpels, James Purdey & Sons, Baume et Mercier, Jaeger-LeCoultre, A. Lange & Söhne, Officine Panerai, IWC (International Watch Company), Piaget SA, Montblanc (company), Chloé, Shanghai Tang, Lancel, Dunhill, Azzedine Alaïa, Roger Dubuis, Net-a-Porter, Peter Millar).
+At the beginning of 1999, he took over the leadership of the Richemont Group, the second largest luxury goods group in the world, specializing in jewelry, watch-making and accessories through 19 international brands (Cartier (jeweler), Vacheron Constantin, Van Cleef & Arpels, James Purdey & Sons, Baume et Mercier, Jaeger-LeCoultre, A. Lange & Söhne, Officine Panerai, IWC (International Watch Company), Piaget SA, Montblanc (company), Chloé, Shanghai Tang, Lancel, Dunhill, Azzedine Alaïa, Roger Dubuis, Net-a-Porter, Peter Millar).

-Alain Dominique Perrin is an emblematic figure in the luxury goods world, and is renowned for Cartier's renaissance and international development.
-In fact he is actually the president of Cartier and the founder of the Fondation Cartier pour l'Art Contemporain (361, BVD Raspail, Paris 14).
+Alain Dominique Perrin is an emblematic figure in the luxury goods world and is renowned for his role in Cartier's renaissance and international development.
+He is the president of Cartier and founder of the Fondation Cartier pour l'Art Contemporain (361, BVD Raspail, Paris 14).

 He was the first to define “modern luxury”.
 Having developed a whole range of “Must de Cartier” items, he was also a pioneer in the fight against counterfeit goods.

-In 2003, the year of his 61st birthday, he became executive director of Compagnie Financière Richemont, a position he still holds today.
+In 2003, he became executive director of Compagnie Financière Richemont.
 He also presides over the fortunes of the Cartier Foundation for Contemporary Art.

 In 2004, the Minister for Culture appointed him President of the Public Establishment of the Jeu de Paume, dedicated to art and photography.
 He is also a member of the International Board of the Tate Gallery (London).

 Father of five, Alain Dominique Perrin, is a Commander of the Legion of Honour, Commander of the National Order of Merit (France), Commander of Arts and letters and Officer of the Order of Agricultural Merit.

 Michel Guten

 Michel Guten began his career at Silver Match, where he became chairman and CEO in 1977.
 Then he joined the House of Cartier, where he escalated all levels.
 Building the set-up of shops from 1981 to 1987, he became the General Manager for France and Director of Cartier International.
-Ultimately he became Vice President of the brand.
+Ultimately, he became Vice President of the brand.
 He still remains a member of the supervisory board of Cartier.

 Michel Guten became President of "Sup de Luxe" in 1990, a course designed as a postgraduate specialization for young professionals.
 He said that this unique structure was born from the observation that instead of forming people for the enterprise, it's better to adapt them with an initial formation specific to the luxury world.

 Following this success he launched "Sup Taste" and "Sup Retail", the latter being dedicated to training sales trainees.
-In parallel, he assumed senior positions: Montaigne Committee or at the head of Lancel.
+In parallel, he assumed senior positions: Montaigne Committee, or at the head of Lancel.
 He was also vice-chair of the Champs Elysees in 2004.
 Michel Guten is an Officer of the Legion of Honour.